 Real Account – Debit what comes in and Credit what goes out

-Paid for travelling expenses journal entry is
+Paid for traveling expenses journal entry is

-Travelling expenses A/c Dr
+Traveling expenses A/c Dr

 To Bank A/c